Jaizzer/sign-up-form/README.md

 ## Technologies Used

-- HTML5: The structure of the sign-up page and input fields.
+- HTML: The structure of the sign-up page and input fields.
-- CSS3: Styling for an appealing and responsive design.
+- CSS: Styling for an appealing and responsive design.
 - JavaScript: Real-time validation, error handling, and interactivity.
-- [Optional] Backend Technology: Depending on the project's scope, a backend technology (e.g., Node.js, PHP) can be integrated to handle form submissions and data processing.

 ## How to Use